AN/APQ-116 radar family: AN/APQ-89

-TFR tested on T-2 Buckeye for pilots to familiarize TFR operation on other combat aircraft.
+TFR (Terrain-Following Radar) tested on T-2 Buckeye for pilots to familiarize TFR operation on other combat aircraft.

 AN/APQ-99

 Developed by TI as a multi-modes radar, in addition to terrain avoidance and terrain-following modes, and AN/APQ-99 can also be used for ground mapping.
 Smaller in size then the Westinghouse AN/APQ-72 and fitted in the nose of for A-7A, RF-4B/C. AN/APQ-99 is also supplied to Germany, Iran and Japan.

 AN/APQ-101

 Terrain-following radar by Texas Instruments.

 AN/APQ-110

 Ku band terrain-following radar by Texas Instruments for General Dynamics F-111A and RF-4C.
 It replaced the side-looking mapping radar by Goodyear Tire and Rubber Company on RF-4C.